elotl/kip/docs/provider-config.md

   # value as "8Gi".
 Must be 1Gi or larger, defaults to 5Gi.
   defaultVolumeSize: "5Gi"

+  # defaultIAMPermissions specifies the a cloud-specific IAM permission that
+  # will be attached to cell instances.
+On AWS, this is an IAM instance
+  # profile, and can be overridden by the pod.elotl.co/instance-profile pod
+  # annotation.
+  #defaultIAMPermissions: "arn:aws:iam::11123456789:instance-profile/kip-cell"

   # bootImageSpec is a dictionary of cloud-specific image properties for
   # specifying the boot image to use for cells.
   # Valid fields on AWS are: